OData/odata.net/v7/_posts/core libraries/2015-04-02-02-02-read-write-model.md

 category: "2.
 EdmLib"
 ---

-Models built with EdmLib APIs are in **object representation** while CSDL documents are in **XML representation**.
+Models built with EdmLib APIs are in **object representation**, while CSDL documents are in **XML representation**.
 The conversion from models to CSDL is accomplished by the `CsdlWriter` APIs which are mostly used by OData services to **expose metadata documents** (CSDL).
 In contrast, the conversion from CSDL to models is done by the `CsdlReader` APIs which are usually used by OData clients to **read metadata documents** from services.

 This section shows how to read and write entity data models using EdmLib APIs.
-We will continue to use and extend the sample from the previous section.
+We will use and extend the sample from the previous section.

 ### Using the CsdlWriter APIs
-We have already used one of the APIs to write the model to a CSDL document in the last section.
+We have already used one of the `CsdlWriter` APIs to write the model to a CSDL document in the previous section.

 {% highlight csharp %}
 namespace EdmLibSample